Automate your savings and get the market’s best interest rates. Use promo code to get a £20 free sign up bonus for new

 Overdraft charges are HIGH.
 Did you know that they are usually higher than a credit card?!
 They are really expensive.

 The best thing would be to look to clear them.
-However, I know, all too well, how hard it is to get rid of that overdraft.
+I know all too well how hard it is to get rid of that overdraft.

 One option is to use Chip to save while in your overdraft.
-When you get to, say, £100 transfer it back to your current account to start clearing your overdraft.
+When you get to, say, £100, you can transfer it back to your current account to start clearing your overdraft.

 When trying to clear my overdraft, I felt having the money in my main account was too much of a temptation.
 By saving the money elsewhere, it was out of sight, out of mind.

 Clearing off a little every few months, the interest would slowly come down, and I could see the light at the end of the tunnel.

 You can choose to disable overdraft savings if you want to.

 They are so sure of the algorithms that they promise to never intentionally go into your overdraft and leave you short of cash.